JoseEspinosaTello/kickstarter-analysis/README.md

 - Unaccounted factors can affect potential pledges.
 Personal likes and dislikes, generous offers, and holidays are all examples of unaccounted major factors when determining if a pledger would like to commit to the pledge.

 ### What are some other possible tables and/or graphs that we could create?

+To eliminate the cultural differences, countries can be filtered and only include the U.S., as Louise’s ‘Fever’ is based in the U.S. A useful chart in this situation would be one that covers descriptive statistics of the pledges based on their ‘Successful’ status.
+These will allow us to determine if there are any outliers in the pledges and help us better determine if the outcomes based on goal are affected by these outliers.